frankhale/toby/README.md

    the next time you want to watch it.
 Files added in this way will be added to a group called 'misc'.
 If you like you can edit your data.json and move them to a different group.

-NOTE: In the future there will be a UI added to all you to add new videos
-      without needing to edit data.json manually.

 ##Author(s)